argonne-lcf/user-guides/docs/ai-testbed/graphcore/profiling-resnet50.md

 Follow all the instructions in [Getting Started](/docs/graphcore/Getting-Started) to log into a Graphcore node.

-Follow the instructructions in [Virtual Environments](/docs/graphcore/Virtual-Environments) up to and including **PopART Environment Setup**.
+Follow the instructions in [Virtual Environments](/docs/graphcore/Virtual-Environments) up to and including **PopART Environment Setup**.

 ## Examples Repo